 The Woman in Black: A Ghost Play by Stephen Mallatratt

 My rating: 4 of 5 stars

-I wasn’t too impressed with the novella The Woman in Black (I gave it only three stars) but I honestly think that this play adaptation is a more effective version of the story.
+I wasn’t too impressed with the novella The Woman in Black (I gave it only two stars) but I honestly think that this play adaptation is a more effective version of the story.

 First, the play uses the tools of theater to add another layer to the narrative.
 Its premise is that Arthur Kipps, a middle-aged lawyer, wants to tell his family about a terrifying encounter he once had with a ghost, and has hired a young actor to coach him in public speaking.
 However, the actor encourages Kipps to be more ambitious, and soon the two men are acting out the story, in kind of a primitive form of drama-therapy.

 Then, the play eliminates the less-effective aspects of the novella.
 Sometimes it seems like playwright Stephen Mallattrat is slyly critiquing his source material!
 For instance, the novella begins with Kipps describing his country house, his second wife, and his stepchildren – all of which are irrelevant to the main story.
 In the play, when Kipps begins describing these things, the young actor tells him to stop rambling and cut to the chase!

 I also think it might be more frightening to see the ghost stalking the theater, than it was to read about the ghost in the novella.